Seagate Technology Holdings plc (STX) Stock: A Value Analysis

 Sponsored

-Seagate Technology Holdings plc (STX) has experienced a -6.79% fall in stock performance for the past week, with a 7.79% rise in the past month, and a 23.99% rise in the past quarter.
-The volatility ratio for the week is 2.72%, and the volatility levels for the past 30 days are at 3.33% for STX.
-The simple moving average for the last 20 days is -3.60% for STX stock, with a simple moving average of 1.34% for the last 200 days.
+Seagate Technology Holdings plc (STX) has experienced a -8.55% fall in stock performance for the past week, with a -6.90% drop in the past month, and a 17.22% rise in the past quarter.
+The volatility ratio for the week is 3.32%, and the volatility levels for the past 30 days are at 3.11% for STX.
+The simple moving average for the last 20 days is -7.80% for STX stock, with a simple moving average of -2.71% for the last 200 days.

 Analysts’ Opinion of STX